Love Generation (TV series): Cast

-Summary

-Love Generation, as the title suggests, revolves around the relationship of the two young protagonists, Katagiri Teppei and Uesugi Riko, who begin as squabbling colleagues before---it seems inevitably---falling in love.
+Synopsis

 Katagiri Teppei is a talented designer, popular amongst women.
-Unfortunately, Teppei, who despises conformity, is forced to move from the design department to the sales department of his company as a result of his egocentric behavior.
+Unfortunately, Teppei, who despises conformity, is forced to transfer from the design department to the sales department of his company as a result of his egocentric behavior.
 Throughout the series, he is compelled to adapt to his new working environment, which includes cutting his long hair to create a 'more professional' image.

 As he struggles to adjust, he meets Uesugi Riko.
 While she apparently does not like him at first, she eventually falls for him.
-At this same time, Teppei runs into his high school sweetheart, Mizuhara Sanae, whom he still has feelings for, but discovers to his surprise that she is now engaged to his older brother Soichiro.
+At the same time, Teppei runs into his high school sweetheart, Mizuhara Sanae, whom he still has feelings for, but discovers to his surprise that she is now engaged to his older brother Soichiro.
 Riko is there to console him, and this eventually blooms into an awkward romance.

-Soon after, however, Sanae realizes she also still has feelings for Teppei, and thus creates a love triangle.
+Soon after, however, Sanae herself realizes she also still has feelings for Teppei, and thus creates a love triangle.
 To make the matter more complicated, Soichiro starts to have an affair with a past girlfriend of his own.